 25-27 April 2019, University of Sussex, Brighton

 Multinational Enterprises and their Non-market Social and Political Strategies

-Paper submission and registration is now open
+Paper submission is now closed.

 Doctoral Colloquium: 25 April 2019

 The AIB-UKI 2019 Conference is delighted to include a special plenary session in honour of Patricia McDougall-Covin who formally retires in 2018, and the session will take place in 2019 marking 30 years since the publication of her seminal article “International versus domestic entrepreneurship” and 25 years since the article “Towards a theory of International new ventures” with Ben Oviatt, was published.
 Her studies mark the genesis of what is now recognised as the field of International Entrepreneurship.
 Patricia, as well as being one of the field’s intellectual leaders has throughout her career promoted and supported the development of the field through publication and collaboration with colleagues, early career researchers and doctoral students.
 Women academics in particular (but not alone) owe Patricia a debt of gratitude for her work as a scholar and mentor and it is in her honour that this panel will discuss her legacy, and the future of International Entrepreneurship.

 International Entrepreneurship is now a well-established field that draws on its parent disciplines of International Business and International Entrepreneurship.
 It emerged in the late 1980s and early 1990s in an era of free trade philosophy, at a time when globalisation was accelerated due to the combined forces of economic integration, the opening of national borders to FDI and trade, and improved international opportunities for new and smaller firms due to technological development, information and communication technologies, and efficiencies in international travel.